Vicky8055-boss/Zapto-Sales-Dashboard/README.md

-# Zapto-Sales-Dashboard
+📊 Zepto Sales Dashboard

-A responsive and interactive sales dashboard for Zepto, designed to track, visualize, and analyze sales data in real-time.
-Features include dynamic charts, KPIs, region-wise performance, product trends, and exportable reports.
-Built for efficient monitoring and strategic decision-making.
+A sleek and powerful sales analytics dashboard for Zepto, built to monitor real-time sales data, visualize performance trends, and support strategic decision-making.
+This project aims to simplify sales tracking with a user-friendly interface and actionable insights.